mvonherrmann-bit/project_groupB/README.md

 ### Velocity
 ### * Milestone 1
 There are 3 user stories in Milestone 1
+7. I would like to see a login page.
+8. I would like to see a map of restaurants within Orange County.
+9. I want to be able to access my account and save my searches and preferences.

 Days needed = 19 days | Assume that 4 working hours per day | 4 developers --> 1 hour per team member

 | Task No. | Task | Days required | Hours required |